 I really want you guys to remember this lesson of being careful what you wish for – this doesn’t only have a negative connotation to it.
 The truth is that the universe is sitting there, ready and willing to give us everything that we ever want.
 It is waiting for us to ask.

 And as soon as we ask, it gives us what we want.
-That is why we have to really, really careful what we ask for.
+That is why we have to be really, really careful about what we ask for.

-When Asking, Be Sure You Actually Want IT
+When Asking, Be Careful What You Wish For

 Words are so powerful, not only because they are creating our reality, but also because the universe is waiting to give to us everything we speak of.